Golden Gate Bridge

 • price 2 of 4

 The Walt Disney Family Museum is dedicated to the life of Walt Disney and the beloved artistic empire he inspired.
 Inside, permanent exhibits document Disney’s innovations in sound and animation and provide a fascinating look at the career of the man behind the mouse, including the audio-enhanced tale of how Snow White and the Seven Dwarfs was almost abandoned.
-Regularly rotating exhibits feature the work of revered animators and artistic collaborations, some of which, like Disney’s project with Spanish surrealist Salvador Dali, was never completed.
-Stop by the Fantasia-themed theater to catch a Disney classic six days a week.
+Regularly rotating exhibits feature the work of revered animators and artistic collaborations (including one with Spanish surrealist Salvador Dali).
+Stop by the Fantasia-themed theater to catch a classic Disney movie screening.

 Advertising

-One of the best hikes for grown-ups and kids alike, this trail at the rocky northwestern corner of San Francisco has stunning views for its entire duration.
-The trail is flat and easy, ideal for little legs, and has fascinating stops along the way: views of old shipwrecks, the Sutro Baths, and a Lookout Visitor Center.
+One of the best hikes for grown-ups and older kids alike, the Lands End trail at the rocky northwestern corner of San Francisco has stunning views for its entire duration.
+The trail includes fascinating stops along the way: views of three old shipwrecks, the ruins of the Sutro Baths and a Lookout Visitor Center.
+Portions do have steep staircases that might be hard on little legs.

 • Shopping